-- (a) When considering applications to reduce the landscape coverage requirement, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) The extent to which a lower building coverage and the provision of other public amenities may offset or reduce the need to reduce the landscape requirement.
+- (a) When considering applications to reduce the landscape coverage requirement, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) The extent to which a lower building coverage and the provision of other public amenities may offset or reduce the need to comply withreduce the landscape requirement. landscaping should be undertaken to protect and onhance a desirable level of residential amenity, including the need to provide open space, mature trees, and the screening of parking and outdoor storage associated with visitor accommodation activities from adjoining sites.

-xx Outdoor Living Space
+xvxi Outdoor Living Space

-- (a) The extent to which the reduction in outdoor living space and/or its location will adversely affect the ability of the site to provide for the outdoor living needs of likely future residents of the site. - (b) Any alternative provision on, or in close proximity to, the site for outdoor living space to meet the needs of likely future residents. - (c) The extent to which the reduction in outdoor living space or the lack of access to sunlight is compensated for by alternative space within buildings with access to ample sunlight and fresh air. - (d) Whether the residential units are to be used for elderly persons housing and the extent to which a reduced area of outdoor living space will adequately provide for the outdoor living needs of the likely residents of the site.
+(a) The extent to which the reduction in outdoor living space and/or its location will adversely affect the ability of the site to provide for the outdoor living needs of likely future residents of the site.

-xxi Landscaping - Low density residential zone Frankton Corner/ Hansen Road
+- (b) Any alternative provision on, or in close proximity to, the site for outdoor living space to meet the needs of likely future residents. - (c) The extent to which the reduction in outdoor living space or the lack of access to sunlight is compensated for by alternative space within buildings with access to ample sunlight and fresh air. - (d) Whether the residential units are to be used for elderly persons housing and the extent to which a reduced area of outdoor living space will adequately provide for the outdoor living needs of the likely residents of the site. - xxvii Landscaping Low density residential zone Frankton Corner/ Hansen Road - (a) With respect to landscaping (removal of existing trees as well as new planting) adjacent to the historic stone wall on the boundary of the Frankton Cemetery, whether: - (i) removal of existing trees will damage the stone wall; - (ii) new landscaping will maintain the integrity and enhance the views of the historic stone wall; - (iii) consultation with local community groups and historical society has been undertaken. - (b) With respect to landscaping within the building line restriction area adjoining State Highway 6, whether: - (i) the landscaping will enhance the entrance to Queenstown - (ii) the landscaping design will complement and harmonise with other landscaping adjacent to State Highway 6 on the Frankton Flats; - (iii) the landscaping will mitigate the visual effects of development;

-- (a) With respect to landscaping (removal of existing trees as well as new planting) adjacent to the historic stone wall on the boundary of the Frankton Cemetery, whether: - (i) removal of existing trees will damage the stone wall; - (ii) new landscaping will maintain the integrity and enhance the views of the historic stone wall; - (iii) consultation with local community groups and historical society has been undertaken. - (b) With respect to landscaping within the building line restriction area adjoining State Highway 6, whether: - (i) the landscaping will enhance the entrance to Queenstown - (ii) the landscaping design will complement and harmonise with other landscaping adjacent to State Highway 6 on the Frankton Flats: - (iii) the landscaping will mitigate the visual effects of development; - (iv) the design incorporates alternatives such as mounding to compensate for reduction in tree planting. - (v) how the issue of ongoing maintenance has been addressed.
+- (iv) the design incorporates alternatives such as mounding to compensate for reduction in tree planting. - (v) how the issue of ongoing maintenance has been addressed.

-xxii Nature and Scale of Non-Residential Activities
+xxviii Nature and Scale of Non-Residential Activities